-Independence Control and Risks Committee Exec. directors Art.
+Control and Risks Committee Exec. direc- tors Indepe Art.
 148, para.
 3, Consoli- dated Fi- nancial Act Corporate Governance Code

-Francesco Gori ( Chairman ) No Yes Yes
+Jaska de Bakker (Chairwoman) No Yes Yes

-Jaska de Bakker No Yes Yes
+Paolo Amato No Yes Yes

 Tarak Mehta No Yes Yes

 On appointing the committee, the Board of Directors identified the chairperson and determined that all members of the committee had adequate experience of accounting, financial and risk management matters.